julianste/lane-finder/writeup.md

 1. dismiss everything that is not close to yellow and white as these are the colors of the lane markers
 2. apply region masking to a suitable window (and encode suitable polygon vertices with respect to the image size.)
 3. Now we should have reduced the image to the lane markers.
 Switch to grayscale.
-4. Apply smoothing and canny
+4. Apply smoothing and canny (with suitable parameters)
 5. Apply hough transform

 Suppose now we have a bunch of line parts for both lanes.
 In order to draw a single line on the left lane, we call function compute_lanes_from_lines which does the following: